 As they reached the last pen, Summer was waiting with her tiny hands wrapped around the bars, her chubby face smooshed between them.
 She greeted him with a dopey grin.
 “Heya, Jules…”

 His eyebrows collided like head-on freight trains.
 It wasn’t as if he’d never seen his baby sister drunk as a skunk before, just never from behind bars.
 She was a disheveled mess.
 Her sleek auburn bob looked like it’d lost a fight with a leaf blower and there was more make-up under her eyes than on them.
 Hell’s bells, was that large purple thing manacling her wrist a bruise?

 “Later, gator,” she slurred.
 “Jez get us the fuck outta here.”

-Hearing her drop the f-bomb bothered Julian almost as much as her state of inebriation.
-Crossing his arms, he said in that parental tone Summer found so annoying, “You better bet we’re going to talk about this later, missy.”
+Her dropping the f-bomb rankled almost as much as her state of inebriation.
+Folding his arms, he said in that parental tone Summer found so annoying, “You better bet we’re going to talk about this later, missy.”

 She frowned.
 “Can we jez go?”
 Being called missy she hated even more.

 “I was informed you weren’t going anywhere without your partner in crime.”
 Julian’s eyes scanned the dozen or so other women in the cell.
 Most were wearing next to nothing and it was hard to distinguish the club slut—goers from the bonafide hookers.
 “I assume she’s the one who called me.”

 “What happened to Devon?”
 Summer’s bestie, the more responsible of the two.
 Which wasn’t saying much.
 “Thought you went out together.
 Why isn’t she with you?”

 “Met a dude.”

 “She ditched you for a random guy?”
 Some BFF.